Obesity and Weight Management MSc

 Improving own learning and performance (all modules)

-Demonstrate the skills necessary for self-managed and lifelong learning (e.g. working independently, organisations and time management skills
+Demonstrate the skills necessary for self-managed and lifelong learning (e.g. working independently, organisation and time management skills

 Ability to identify and work towards targets for personal, academic and professional development